apache/skywalking/docs/en/concepts-and-designs/lal.md

         sampler {
             if (parsed.service == "ImportantApp") {
                 rateLimit("ImportantAppSampler") {
-                    qps 30  // samples 30 pieces of logs every second for service "ImportantApp" }
+                    rpm 1800  // samples 1800 pieces of logs every minute for service "ImportantApp" }
             } else {
                 rateLimit("OtherSampler") {
-                    qps 3   // samples 3 pieces of logs every second for other services than "ImportantApp" }
+                    rpm 180   // samples 180 pieces of logs every minute for other services than "ImportantApp" }
             }
         }